shivachinnam/documentation/content/en/agent/vector_aggregation.md

 **Notes**:

-- Only logs and metrics aggregation is supported.
+- Only logs, metrics and traces aggregation is supported.
+APM stats aggregation for traces are not yet supported.
 - Vector can directly collect logs and metrics from alternative sources.
 When doing so, third party logs may not include proper tagging.
 A convenient way to [add tags][8], source or service values is to use the [Vector Remap Language][9].

 ## Configuration